Muslims in Myanmar barricade village as attacks spread

 A spokesman told reporters the suspects had planned the attack in protest at the treatment of Rohingya Muslims in Myanmar.
 At least 192 people, mostly Rohingya, were killed last year in clashes with Buddhists in Rakhine State.

-In April, eight people died when Muslim and Buddhist refugees clashed at an Indonesian immigration center.
+In April, eight people died when Muslim and Buddhist refugees clashed at an Indonesian immigration centre.

 On April 30, one man was killed in riots in Oakkan and nearby villages just 100 km (60 miles) north of Yangon, when a Muslim woman bumped into an 11-year-old novice monk, who dropped his alms bowl, damaging it.